 Prior to the university, he performed at Woodside High School as Lumiere in Disney’s Beauty and the Beast and as Finch in How to Succeed in Business Without Really Trying.

-Rappaport has learn to adapt to all the career challenges that confront an actor in L.A.
+Rappaport has learned to adapt to all the career challenges that confront an actor in L.A.

 “It was only when I let go of my metaphorical destination that I found some really interesting paths.
 Since traveling new roads, I worked as a COVID monitor on American Horror Story, a production assistant on a high budget western film, and even a janitor for a Steven Spielberg film!
 (No, I did not play a janitor, I was literally on the custodial team.
 But worth it for front row seats on that set!).”